-- clearly define the revised areas of enforcement for both the state and federal OSHA during the period of concurrent jurisdiction; - include a restatement of the areas already under federal jurisdiction that will continue to be covered by federal OSHA (i.e., USPS, maritime, federal enclaves); - identify the process to address imminent danger situations;

-- provide guidance to clarify instances in which enforcement authority is unclear, using federal OSHA to enforce by default until a determination is made; and - include a provision addressing workplace retaliation claims and restating that these claims will, as always, be dually covered by both federal OSHA and the state.
+- clearly define the revised areas of enforcement for both the state and OSHA during the period of concurrent enforcement coverage; - include a restatement of the areas already under federal coverage that will continue to be covered by OSHA (i.e., United States Postal Service, maritime, federal enclaves); - identify the process to address imminent danger situations; - provide guidance to clarify instances in which enforcement authority is unclear, using OSHA to enforce by default until a determination is made; and - include a provision addressing workplace retaliation claims and restating that these claims will, as always, be dually covered by both OSHA and the state.

-Note: In the case of involuntary unilateral reconsideration of 18(e) final approval status, the state may not be as willing to work with federal OSHA to agree upon the terms of an OSA.
+Note: In the case of involuntary unilateral reconsideration of 18(e) final approval status, the state may not be as willing to work with OSHA to agree upon the terms of an OSA.
 The Region should try to work with the state to come to an agreement on enforcement authority.
 If the Region encounters difficulties, or a State Plan wishes to withdraw the entire plan, the Region should seek assistance and additional direction from DCSP and OAS.

-4. A Notice of Proposed Rulemaking (NPRM) is required to make the requisite changes to the part of the Code of Federal Regulations that codifies the level of federal enforcement authority within a State Plan.
-DCSP is responsible for composing a first draft of the NPRM and then working closely with the Office of the Solicitor (SOL), the Region, and the Deputy Assistant Secretary (DAS) to make revisions as necessary through the informal review process.
-DCSP should consult the Directorate of Standards and Guidance (DSG) early in the drafting process to ensure that Federal Register formatting and submission guidelines are followed.
+4. A NPRM is required to make the requisite changes to the part of the Code of Federal Regulations that codifies the level of federal enforcement authority within a State Plan.
+DCSP is responsible for composing a first draft of the NPRM and then working closely with SOL, the Region, and the Office of the Assistant Secretary (OAS) to make revisions as necessary through the informal review process.
+DCSP should consult DSG early in the drafting process to ensure that Federal Register formatting and submission guidelines are followed.
 The Region should share drafts with the state for informal review and feedback.